TelenorNorway/api-samples/mobile-device-info/node/README.md

 This sample uses [telenor-auth-library](https://github.com/TelenorNorway/auth-library) to implement the OAuth 2.0 authentication.
 Consult the code in the auth-library for further information on how Authorization Code Grant type works.

-### Retrieve user info
+### Retrieve mobile device info

-Method: `getUserInfo()` [./libs/mobileuserinfo.js]
+Method: `getDeviceInfo()` [./libs/mobiledeviceinfo.js]

-This method performs a request on the user-info API and returns a Promise.
-The returned object contains the user information if succeeded.
+This method performs a request on the mobile-device-info API and returns a Promise.
+The returned object contains the mobile device information on the current subscription.